ernestodeoliveira/bankkipu/README.md

    - Click the orange **"deposit"** button
    - Confirm the transaction in MetaMask
    - Wait for transaction confirmation

+#### Method 2: Direct ETH Transfer
+- Simply send ETH directly to the contract address
+- The fallback/receive functions will automatically process it as a deposit
+- Same validations and limits apply

 ### 💸 Making Withdrawals